Joe Jacobson: Wycombe Wanderers

 On 1 July 2014, Jacobson signed a two-year contract with Wycombe Wanderers following his release from Shrewsbury Town.
+In the 2015 League Two play-off final, Jacobson's free kick was deflected into his own net by Southend United's goalkeeper Daniel Bentley to open the scoring.
+He later scored a penalty in the shootout, but Wycombe lost on penalties.
 He scored his first career hat-trick with a free kick and two direct corners in a 3–1 win over Lincoln City.
 In 2016 he was selected in League Two's PFA Team of the Year.
 In November 2019 he received the League One Player of the Month Award.
+In the 2020 League One play-off final, Jacobson scored the winning goal from the penalty spot as the club reached the Championship for the first time.
 In July 2020 Jacobson was in discussions about extending his contract with Wycombe.
 Jacobson was awarded the 'Players' Player' award in May 2021, voted for by the playing squad.
 During the 2022 season, Jacobson has been the captain for the Wanderers.
-Having been defeated 2–0 by Sunderland in the 2022 EFL League One play-off Final, Jacobson was offered a new contract at the end of the 2021–22 season.
+Having been defeated 2–0 by Sunderland in the 2022 EFL League One play-off final, Jacobson was offered a new contract at the end of the 2021–22 season.
+Near the end of the 2023–24 season, it was confirmed that he would leave Wycombe at the end of his contract.
+He made his 400th and final appearance for Wycombe in a 1–0 victory against Charlton Athletic, retiring soon afterwards.

 International career

 Jacobson represented Great Britain at the 2001 Maccabiah Games in Israel at the age of 14.

 Jacobson captained the Wales Under-21 side that beat France and Romania until narrowly losing over two legs to England U21 in the 2009 European Championship play-offs in October 2008.
-John Toshack named him in the senior squad for several friendlies but he is yet to make his debut for the senior team.
+John Toshack named him in the senior squad for several friendlies but he did not make his debut for the senior team.